ioslushnyi/GCP-fraud-detection-v1/README.md

 ## Data Flow

-1. Cloud Scheduler triggers the Payments Generator to run on Cloud Run
+1. Cloud Scheduler triggers the Payments Generator to run on Cloud Run Job
 2. Events are sent to Pub/Sub _payment-events_ topic and Stored to GCS (via native Pub/Sub subscription)
 3. Events are then consumed by Dataflow, where:
    - Apache Beam Pipeline reads from Pub/Sub (pull subscription)